 I apply the procedure developed by Goldschmidt and Schmieder (2017) Appendix B to a sample of nearly 5,000 firms linked to German administrative data.
-With these data, I observe the full set of workers and occupations in a firm.2 Goldschmidt and Schmieder (2017) define "Occupational Layoff (OL) Outsourcing" events as instances where firms remove at least 75% of the jobs in a single occupation.
+With these data, I observe the full set of workers and occupations in a firm.
+Goldschmidt and Schmieder (2017) define "Occupational Layoff (OL) Outsourcing" events as instances where firms remove at least 75% of the jobs in a single occupation.
 Following this definition, I compare the earnings and retention patterns of remainers to similar workers in non-outsourcing firms.
 Methodologically, I use a matched dynamic difference-in-differences design on a sample of 260 OL outsourcing events.
 Outsourcing increases remainers' earnings by 6% after 5 years relative to the control group.
 The earnings gains appear to be permanent-remainers' earnings are approximately 6-7% higher at least 8 years after the outsourcing event.
-Outsourcing also decreases remainers' probability of leaving the firm-remainers are 7.5 percentage points less likely to leave the outsourcing firm relative to the control group.3 This combination of results-higher earnings and fewer separations-is consistent with remainers' obtaining more rents.
+Outsourcing also decreases remainers' probability of leaving the firm-remainers are 7.5 percentage points less likely to leave the outsourcing firm relative to the control group.
+This combination of results-higher earnings and fewer separations-is consistent with remainers' obtaining more rents.
 There is little heterogeneity by worker tenure, education, or occupation.
 However, there is heterogeneity by worker's wage ranking in the firm.
-For workers below the firm's median wage, outsourcing increases earnings by 8.3%.
-For workers above the firm's median wage, outsourcing increases earnings by 4.6%.
+For workers below the firm's median wage, outsourcing increases earnings by 4.6%.
 This means that firms are reallocating rents to the lowest-wage remainers.
 This result is similar to Saez, Schoefer, and Seim (2019), who find similar rent sharing patterns in Swedish firms.

-2Observing outsourcing is generally difficult because researchers need to observe both the full set of workers in a firm and contracts between firms.
+$^{2}$ Observing outsourcing is generally difficult because researchers need to observe both the full set of workers in a firm and contracts between firms.
 I also cannot directly observe outsourcing.

-3While hours worked are not observable in the data, there is no evidence of a change in part-time status, suggesting the earnings gain is a pure wage effect.
+$^{3}$ While hours worked are not observable in the data, there is no evidence of a change in part-time status, suggesting the earnings gain is a pure wage effect.